hawleyfarm/hawleyfarm.github.com/content/blog/april.md

 The village of Dalwood have a lovely playing field open to all with some wonderful new childrens equipment this is on the Jubilee field and Pavilion a short walk down the road from [Hawley farm](https://www.hawleyfarm.co.uk "Home"), where village events take place in the summer, the main one is Dalwood Fair is on the 17th  August.
 There will be a 10KISH on Sunday 21st July  2019.

-Please come and take part in our country events as we are all very welcoming here and love to see visitors from all over the world.
+Please come and take part in our country events as we are all very welcoming here and love to see visitors from all over the world..